 Who Should Use Betterment

 If you aren’t investing at all, consider Betterment.
 If you don’t have an IRA, consider Betterment.
 If you’re looking for a place to Rollover your 401K or existing IRA, consider Betterment.
 If you’re already doing passive investing with ETFs, compare your expenses with the fees Betterment has.
-Give them a try today and take advantage of the $25 bonus.
+Give them a try today and take advantage of the free 90 day offer.